-Avoid genocide, US-based music star, Prince Ayo Manuel begs Nigerians
+Avoid Genocide, US-based music star, Prince Ayo Manuel begs Nigerians

 By Benjamin Njoku

-Before now, there have been similar agitations in virtually every area of Nigeria, like the call for the Biafra Republic in the South-East, the Arewa Republic in the North, and the Niger Delta Republic in the South-South.
-What appears to be the only consideration for the unity of Nigeria as a federation, are pockets of other agitations for restructuring through a sovereign national conference, referendum, or resource control.
+Before now, there have been similar agitations in virtually every area of Nigeria, like the call for Biafra Republic in the South-East, Arewa Republic in the North, and Niger Delta Republic in the South-South.
+What appears to be the only consideration for the unity of Nigeria as a federation, are pockets of other agitations for restructuring through a sovereign national conference, referendum or resource control.

 With the ongoing political tension in the country, Ajisebutu brings his peace activism to bear, urging his native countrymen to eschew lawlessness in order to not plunge the country into chaos.